devillD/disposable-mailbox/README.md

-A **self-hosted** disposable temporary mailbox service using php, catch-all and imap.
+A **self-hosted** disposable temporary mailbox service using php, catch-all email and imap.

 **Forked From**: https://github.com/synox/disposable-mailbox